-Effective implementation supports and the use of effective innovations are new ways of work that are not part of the status quo.
-Systems must change and new structures, roles, and functions must be established to sustain and improve outcomes over time.
-The goal is not just to change a system one time to establish an enabling context for implementation and innovations.
+For implementation and scaling the goal is not just to change a system one time to establish an enabling context for implementation and innovations.
 As noted by Weick (1987, p.
 119), “People need to see that inertia is a complex state, that forcefield diagrams have multiple forces acting in opposed directions, and that reliability is an ongoing accomplishment.
 Once situations are made reliable, they will unravel if they are left unattended.”
 Because of the continuing “multiple forces acting in opposed directions” an additional goal is to develop and embed in systems the capacity for continual change (Zahra & George, 2002) so that future innovations can be incorporated and supported readily – “an ongoing accomplishment.”

 “If you do what you’ve always done ….”